Sunspot Solar Observatory Evacuated By FBI With No Reason Given, Conspiracy Theorists Think It’s Aliens

 The Federal Bureau of Investigation (FBI) swooped into a New Mexico town unannounced and shut down an observatory last week, and to this day no one knows why.
 So of course, conspiracy theorists have concluded that it has something to do with aliens.

-As The Albuquerque Journal reports, last Thursday was just a normal day at the the National Solar Observatory in Sunspot – that is, until the FBI showed up, by some accounts in a Blackhawk helicopter, and ordered everyone out.
-Scientists, technicians, clerical workers, even the janitor were told to pack up and leave.
+As The Albuquerque Journal reports, last Thursday was just a normal day at the National Solar Observatory in Sunspot – that is, until the FBI showed up, by some accounts in a Blackhawk helicopter, and ordered everyone out.
+Scientists, technicians, clerical workers, and even the janitor were told to pack up and leave.

 Otero County Sheriff Benny House said that workers were terrified and called local law enforcement to keep things from getting out of hand.